Congress weighs choice: 'Go big' on virus aid or hit 'pause'

 WASHINGTON (AP) — Congress is at a crossroads in the coronavirus crisis, wrestling over whether to "go big," as House Speaker Nancy Pelosi wants for the next relief bill, or hit "pause," as Senate Majority Leader Mitch McConnell insists.

 It's a defining moment for the political parties heading toward the election and one that will affect the livelihoods of countless Americans suddenly dependent on the federal government.
 Billions of dollars in state aid, jobless benefits and health resources are at stake.
-As questions mount over Washington's proper role, it's testing the ability of President Donald Trump and Congress to do the right thing.
+As questions mount over Washington's proper role, it's testing President Donald Trump and Congress.

 "These are the eternal debates in American history," said Richard Sylla, a professor emeritus of economic and financial history at New York University.